A New Way to Provide Quality, Dignified Service

 Locations Close to Home

-This month (November only), residents of Noble and Guernsey counties can visit our produce distribution on its regularly-scheduled day of Nov 17 from 10-2.
-A regular shelf stable distribution will be Nov 28 from 12-2.
-Going forward starting in December, there will be two shelf stable mobile distributions on the first and second Fridays of the month from 12-2.
+In Noble County, there will be two shelf stable mobile distributions on the first and second Fridays of the month from 12-2.
 The produce distribution will remain on the third Friday from 10-2.
-All of these will be at the Noble County Fairgrounds.
-More info on Guernsey County distributions coming soon.
+All of these distributions will be at the Noble County Fairgrounds.

-Starting in December, clients in Coshocton and Muskingum counties will be able to pick up produce at two monthly distributions.
+Starting soon, clients in Coshocton and Muskingum counties will be able to pick up produce at two monthly distributions.
 Locations, dates and times to be announced soon.

-Starting in 2018, clients will be able to pick up the food ordered online in several locations in Franklin and Delaware counties.
+Starting in February and phasing through April, clients will be able to pick up the food ordered online in several locations in Franklin, Delaware and Fairfield counties.

-This will include up to seven locations in Franklin County weekly and two locations in Delaware County.
+This will include up to seven distributions in Franklin County weekly and two distributions each weekly in Delaware and Fairfield counties.

 More information including dates, times and locations to come soon.